CIBC's "New" Aventura Travel Rewards Visa Card. Where's The Beef?

-CIBC has “re-launched” its Aventura Travel Rewards Program.
+CIBC has re-launched its Aventura Travel Rewards Program.
 Unlike it’s Aeroplan card, the re-launched Aventura program offers cardholders the ability to redeem points for any airline, any time, with no seat restrictions.
 The one feature the Aventura card has lost, is the ability for cardholders to transfer their Aventura points to Aeroplan1:1.
 That was a big draw of the program.

 - $120 annual fee (waived in the first year)

 - 1 point on all spend

-Based on a survey of 10 flights to 4 different destinations the average value of each Aventura point is equal to 1.27 cents.
-The Aventura credit card, then offers 1.5 points per dollar spent on gas, groceries and drug store spend, 2 points per dollar spent if you book your travel through CIBC Rewards Center and 1 point per dollar spent everywhere else.
-This means you’re getting between 1.27% to 1.9% (accelerator categories) in value for each dollar spent on your credit card.
-In the end the Aventura card offers the same value as the Aeroplan card for coach class flights, except it offers the flexibility of not having any black-out dates and you can choose the airline / flight of your choice.
+On the earn side, the Aventura credit card (Infinite not Gold) offers 1.5 points per dollar spent on gas, groceries and drug store spend, 2 points per dollar spent if you book your travel through CIBC Rewards Center and 1 point per dollar spent everywhere else.
+This means you’re getting between 1.27% to 1.9% on accelerator categories for each dollar spent on your credit card.
+In the end the Aventura card offers the similar value as the Aeroplan card for coach class flights, except it offers the flexibility of not having any black-out dates and you can choose the airline / flight of your choice.